 Temporary loss of connectivity

-Either the Wi-Fi signal or the network's connection to the internet may be down.
+The network's connection to the internet may be down.

 The machine requires a dedicated, stable source of internet connectivity.
 This is because it must maintain a consistent connection to your server to ping for the machine wallet, ticker price, trading balance, etc. Because of this, we recommend connecting your machine via Ethernet.
 If Ethernet is not an option, we strongly suggest using a dedicated 4G hotspot, as public networks may not be as reliable or may prioritize other traffic.

 For more information on connectivity, see this article.

 It's possible that the lamassu-server process which controls the backend functionality may stop running.

 In the server's terminal, run the following two commands:

 Or give your server a clean reboot.
 It will take a few minutes for it to come back online and be accessible via SSH.
 Be careful that your are performing this in your server's command line, rather than that of your Mac or Linux computer: